 Juvenile batfish are just one of the macro highlights in Anilao, Philippines

-Many of Anilao’s resorts have been set up specifically to cater for photographers in search of the areas incredible critters, which can include Rhinopias, hairy frogfish, hairy shrimp, blue-ringed and wonderpus octopus – all in a single trip.
+Many of Anilao’s resorts have been set up specifically to cater for photographers in search of the area's incredible critters, which can include Rhinopias, hairy frogfish, hairy shrimp, blue-ringed and wonderpus octopus – all in a single trip.
 With its easy access from Manila, divers can head down for a long-weekend or book an extended stay to fully appreciate the wealth of incredible critters that have made this destination so famous.

-7. Dauin, Dumaguete and Apo island, Visayas
+Dauin, Dumaguete and Apo Island

 It's not just macro on offer around Dauin and Dumaguete, the nearby island of Apo is home to some stunning reefs